i-like-trains72/optifine-resourcepack-conversion/README.md

 4) Go to your `minecraft/resourcepacks/` and drop the resourcepack into the folder.
 5) That's it!
 You're done
 6) Now launch your game
 7) Load the resourcepack that I included (it should go over all the other ones no matter what.
-Some exceptions apply, just make an issue and ask me.
+Some exceptions apply, just create an issue report and ask me.

 ---